Luke 1:26-38 · Luke · Updated April 25, 2026

 Summary

 The Annunciation to Mary is a key biblical event where the angel Gabriel announces to Mary that she will conceive Jesus, marking the beginning of the New Testament narrative about Jesus' birth.
-The passage is set in Nazareth, during the sixth month of Elisabeth's pregnancy.
-Mary, a virgin engaged to Joseph, a descendant of David, is visited by Gabriel.
+Set in Nazareth during the sixth month of Elisabeth's pregnancy, Mary, a virgin engaged to Joseph, a descendant of David, is visited by Gabriel.
 Gabriel greets Mary, calling her highly favored and blessed among women, which initially troubles her (Luke 1:26-29).

 Gabriel reassures Mary, telling her not to fear because she has found favor with God.
 He announces that she will conceive a son named Jesus, who will be great and called the Son of the Highest, destined to inherit the throne of David and reign forever (Luke 1:30-33).
 Mary questions how this will happen since she is a virgin.
 Gabriel explains that the Holy Ghost will come upon her, and the child will be called the Son of God.
 He also mentions that her cousin Elisabeth is miraculously pregnant in her old age, emphasizing that nothing is impossible with God (Luke 1:34-37).